Musto History, Family Crest & Coats of Arms

 - Origins Available:

 Musto is one of the many new names that came to England following the Norman Conquest of 1066.
-The Musto family lived in Suffolk.
-Their name, however, is a reference to Mousquette, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Musto family lived in Mousquette, Normandy, and ventured to England shortly after the Conquest in 1066.

 Early Origins of the Musto family

 This web page shows only a small excerpt of our Musto research.
-Another 128 words (9 lines of text) covering the year 1598 is included under the topic Early Musto History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the years 159 and 1598 are included under the topic Early Musto History in all our PDF Extended History products and printed products wherever possible.

 Musto Spelling Variations